 Flax seeds come from the flax plant which is believed to be first grown in Egypt then got cultivated all around the world.
 They are tiny, golden or brown coloured seeds also known as linseed.
 They are so powerful that even a tablespoon can ward off cholesterol problems and sugar cravings.
-They are gluten-free and gets incorporated in easy meals like shakes, smoothies, soups etc. The small seeds can be eaten at their own, crushed or cold pressed to release flax seed oil.
+They are gluten-free and get incorporated in easy meals like shakes, smoothies, soups etc. The small seeds can be eaten at their own, crushed or cold-pressed to release flax seed oil.
 As per Ayurveda it balances Vata and aggravates Pitta and Kapha Dosha.

 Some Amazing Nutrition Benefits of flax seeds are:

-1. Flax seeds are loaded with Nutrients
+1. They are loaded with Nutrients

-One tablespoon of flax seeds (which is approx 7 grams) yields good protein, fibre, omega 3 fatty acids, vitamins and minerals which can be summarised as- calories: 37 kcal, proteins- 1.3 grams, carbohydrates- 2 grams, fiber- 1.9 grams, total fat- 3 grams, omega 3 fatty acids- 1597 mg.
+One tablespoon of flax seeds (which is approx 7 grams) yields good protein, fiber, omega 3 fatty acids, vitamins and minerals which can be summarised as- calories: 37 kcal, proteins- 1.3 grams, carbohydrates- 2 grams, fiber- 1.9 grams, total fat- 3 grams, omega 3 fatty acids- 1597 mg.
 They are an excellent source of Magnesium, manganese, thiamin, selenium, zinc and copper.
-In short, their main health benefit lies in the fact that they are very rich in omega 3 fatty acids, fibre and lignans.
+In short, their main health benefit lies in the fact that they are very rich in omega 3 fatty acids, fiber and lignans.

 2. High in Fibre